 4. Drying and Packaging

 The shaped pasta is dried at controlled temperatures to remove moisture while preserving its structure.
-Once dried, the pastina’s is packed and ready for distribution.
-Proper drying ensures that the pasta has a long shelf life and maintains its texture when cooked.
+Once dried, the pasta is packed and ready for distribution.
+Proper drying ensures the pasta has a long shelf life and maintains its texture when cooked.

 Types of Pastina and Their Ingredients :

-Pastina’s is available in a variety of shapes and sizes, each designed to enhance specific dishes.
+Pastina’s is available in various shapes and sizes, each designed to enhance specific dishes.
 While its base ingredients remain consistent, its form and use can vary widely.

 Classic Pastina Shapes